michellundell/6a/README.md

 ## Todays assignment

 1 If the variables in the myClass is not public, how can they be set if they are only accessible from the class itself?

-2 If you are finished with the ticket program in C, start making a C++ version of it! (copy ticket.c to ticket.cpp).
+2 If you are finished with the ticket program in C, start making a C++ version of it! (you could start by copying ticket.c to ticket.cpp).

+Think about how the data and functions could be grouped together, maybe as a class?

+I myself would probably think like this:

+hmm I need something that holds the information about the flights ... maybe a class called FlightManager? hmm I need something that holds the information about one flight ... maybe a class called Flight?

+Which methods should the FlightManager have ... hmm
+	bool initFromFile(const char *filename) ?
+	Flight *getFirst();
+	Flight *getNext();
+	bool hasMore();

+(bool is a type that can be set to true or false).